wilsonsilva/xavier/README.md

 Xavier tracks and reverts state mutations (changes in `instance`, `class`, and `class instance` variables).

+## Motivation

+Global state can easily lead to interference between test cases and cause random failures.
+These issues are called __mystery guests__, because they effect the behavior of the code being tested however the test method fails to show that relationship.

+In X-men, one of Xavier's goals is to protect society from antagonistic mutants.

+In Ruby, one of Xavier's goals is to protect test cases from failures caused by mystery guests.

 ## Installation

 Add this line to your application's Gemfile: